Travel.State.Gov >

 Visit our website for Travel to High-Risk Areas.

-Must be valid for six months beyond date of visa application to obtain a visa.
+Must be valid for 6 months past the date of visa application to obtain a visa.

-Travelers arriving from an infected area must have a yellow fever vaccination.
-Others are suggested.
+Yellow fever: Travelers arriving from an infected area must be vaccinated.

-You must declare currency over USD $5,000 at entry.
-Please check with the Indian Embassy in Washington, D.C. if you are planning to carry a large amount of currency or gold into India.
+Declare currency over $5,000.
+Contact the Indian Embassy in Washington D.C. if you plan to carry large amounts of cash or gold into India.

-Check local law for rules on reporting large amounts of foreign currency and Indian rupees when leaving.
+Check local laws for rules on reporting large amounts of foreign currency and Indian rupees.

 Shantipath, Chanakyapuri